PyMC

-After Theano announced plans to discontinue development in 2017, the PyMC team evaluated TensorFlow Probability as a computational backend, but decided in 2020 to take over the development of Theano.
+After Theano announced plans to discontinue development in 2017, the PyMC team evaluated TensorFlow Probability as a computational backend, but decided in 2020 to fork Theano under the name Aesara.

 Large parts of the Theano codebase have been refactored and compilation through JAX and Numba were added.

 The PyMC team has released the revised computational backend under the name PyTensor and continues the development of PyMC.

 Inference engines

 PyMC implements non-gradient-based and gradient-based Markov chain Monte Carlo (MCMC) algorithms for Bayesian inference and stochastic, gradient-based variational Bayesian methods for approximate Bayesian inference.